Hypercubers/hypercubing.xyz/docs/wiki/rkt.md

 ## Double RKT +

 The term Double/Triple/Quadruple/etc...
 RKT is used to refer to *using* RKT to *do* RKT in 5D+ puzzles.
-Because RKT lets us treat a single side of an n^d^ like an n^d-1^, using RKT on the 3^5^, lets us treat a single 4D cell as a 3^4^.
+Because RKT lets us treat a single side of an n^d^ like an n^d-1^, using RKT on the 3^5^ lets us treat a single 4D cell as a 3^4^.
 And if you know how to use RKT to treat a 3^4^ like a 3^3^, then you can do Double RKT.
-This generalizes to any number dimensions, but the movecount doubles each time, making it impractical.
-This is why bigger n^d^ puzzles are mostly solved with [commutators](commutators.md).
+This generalizes to any number of dimensions, but the movecount doubles each time, making it impractical.
+This is why bigger n^d^ puzzles are mostly solved using [commutators](commutators.md).